 Ben the Dog: It was a long and fun packed life for both of us, with many ups and downs.
 He could drive me mad in a matter of minutes, but he saw me through some rough times for which I will always be grateful to him.

-Ben the Dog.1 – A summers day in 2008, Ben and I were sitting above Portreath Harbour, watching the waves.
+This was a summers day in 2008, Ben and I were sitting above Portreath Harbour, watching the waves.
 He loved going to Cornwall, and he loved to watch the sea.
 The memories I have of him will always be strong, he was my friend.

 Ben the Dog, who was my friend for 16 years, had been a companion of mine on many trips to Cornwall.
 He was a dog that loved the outside.
 He had a face that smiled and touched so many people, I was so proud of him.